MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ![Changing the Script Execution Policy](../Images/Screenshots/deploy-ps-exec-policy.png)

 > [!NOTE]
-> If you are using AppLocker, Device Guard or Constrained Language Mode,
+> If you are using AppLocker, Device Guard, or Constrained Language Mode,
 > you might need adjust the configured restrictions in order to run the script.

 #### Dropped Packets